Prosper d'Épinay: Career

-In 1869 he was married, in Paris, to Claire Mottet de La Fontaine (1844-1936), the daughter of Adolphe Mottet de La Fontaine (1795-1884), a Captain in the service of the Nizam of Hyderabad, Nasir-ud-Daulah.
-Her mother, Marie Élisabeth de Warren (1814-1893), was a painter.
-She and her parents were born in India.

 After many years of shuttling between London, Paris and Rome, he decided to settle in London and made connections among the English aristocracy, but remained close to people with Parisian connections as well; especially the group centered on the Comte de Chambord, composed mainly of those who had left France following the Paris Commune.
 He returned to Paris for the Salon of 1874, where he displayed a sculpture of a nude female figure attempting to close a belt.
 Known as the "Golden Belt", it gained notoriety throughout Europe.

 His most famous work is probably a polychrome statue of Joan of Arc (Jeanne d’Arc au Sacre) which he exhibited at the Salon in 1902.
 Seven years later, one of his patrons offered the statue to Reims Cathedral, on the occasion of her beatification.
 It was placed in the apse of the chapel where Joan is believed to have been holding up during the coronation of Charles VII.

+Personal life

+In 1869 he was married, in Paris, to Claire Mottet de La Fontaine (1844–1936), the daughter of Adolphe Mottet de La Fontaine (1795-1884), a Captain in the service of the Nizam of Hyderabad, Nasir-ud-Daulah, who was a son of Baron Benoît Mottet de La Fontaine.
+Her mother, Marie Élisabeth de Warren (1814-1893), was a painter and the daughter of Count Jean Baptiste François Joseph de Warren.
+She and her parents were born in India.
+Together, they were the parents of several children, including: